elmotec/massedit/README.rst

                           Maximum depth when walking subdirectories.
     -o output, --output output
                           redirect output to a file
+    --encoding ENCODING   Encoding of input and output files

   Examples:
   # Simple string substitution (-e).
 Will show a diff.
 No changes applied.